 Doesn’t it look good?
 Not beautiful, just good in the way a big, fat sandwich or wrap should be.
-No matter what the vessel (the above photo is this amazing pumpernickel bread from a fantastic ‘hidden treasure’ bakery on the lower east side), I think this is the best chicken or tuna salad in the world.
-Yes, I said it – the best chicken or tuna fish salad.
+No matter what the vessel (the above photo is this amazing pumpernickel bread from a fantastic ‘hidden treasure’ bakery on the lower east side), I think this is the greatest chicken (or tuna) salad in the world.
+Yes, I said it – the greatest chicken (or tuna) salad.
 There goes my “nothing is best” theory, huh?
 Well, as I wrote back then, what’s best for some may not be best for others since it’s all a matter of personal taste.

-But, I still think this is the finest savory chicken salad recipe I’ve ever come up with and ever tasted.
+I still think this is the finest savory chicken salad recipe I’ve ever come up with and ever tasted.
 Extremely PARTIAL?
 Yep.
 Well, outside of this chicken salad I used to make as a kid.
-BBQ sauce and mayo, nothing else, for a BBQ chicken salad.
-I still do it to this day for a quickie, but now I add whatever I have on hand, like corn, black beans, monterey jack, and red onion, to it.
+BBQ sauce and mayo, nothing else, for a BBQ overloaded chicken salad (i even used some leftover Carolina BBQ Chicken to make this salad last week!).
+I still do it to this day for a quickie, and I add whatever I have on hand, like corn, black beans, monterey jack, pepper jack, and red onion, to it.

 No need to pick up after me, I’ll get to it eventually.

-Try this with chopped shrimp or cocktail shrimp for a shrimp salad!
-Oh, and don’t forget the holidays.
+You can also make it with chopped shrimp or cocktail shrimp for a shrimp salad!
+OH, How Sweet IT IS (PSYCHO SWEET!)!
+AND, don’t forget the holidays!
 What better way to use up leftover turkey?
-Readers have made it with ham, (ham salad) salmon and even a macaroni and potato salad.
+Readers have it with ham, salmon, and even used it for macaroni, cabbage and potato salad!
 That’s how great and versatile this dressing is!